kyle-bowden/cap-lock-popup/README.md

 # CapUp

-A Windows application that provides an on-screen popup to display the current s tate of the Caps Lock key.
+A Windows application that provides an on-screen popup to display the current state of the Caps Lock key.

 ## Application Information